How to Choose Olive Trees

 - Sevillano

-Warm Climates - regions where the winter temperatures rarely fall below 28 to 32°F. Any warmer, the trees do not receive the winter chill required for dormancy.
+Regions where winter temperatures rarely fall below 28 to 32°F. Any warmer, and the trees do not receive the winter chill required for dormancy.

 - Kalamata